Saturday 26 March 2022

-For further information and all the latest updates on ‘What’s Your Story, Chorley?’, please visit the Facebook event page where you can also share your pictures from the day.
+For further information and all the latest updates on ‘What’s Your Story, Chorley?’, please visit the Facebook event page where you can also share your pictures of the day.

-We want to wish a big thank you to all the following people and groups that have donated their time and efforts to make this event happen:
+We want to say a big thank you to all the following people and groups that have donated their time and efforts to making this event happen in person once more:

-The following organisations that have supported the event in many ways:
+The following organisations have supported the event in many ways: